DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Protocol Evaluation

 The results show a slight improvement in the performance when Algorithm~\ref{alg:numMol} is included, and the impact of up to $p_\mathrm{e,f} = 0.5$ is very small.
 For a very unreliable feedback channel ($p_\mathrm{e,f} = 0.99$), performance deteriorates back to the scenario without Algorithm~\ref{alg:numMol}.
-Overall, the improvement in $P_\mathrm{e,sys}$ is relatively minor, especially, compared to the improvement between the algorithm with and without \ac{WCAM}, as shown in Figure~\ref{fig:delayBound}.
-The $N_{\mathrm{TX},i}$ feedback mechanism introduces a significant amount of complexity.
-Therefore, we conclude that in the considered scenario, the performance benefits do not justify the added complexity and effort compared to the standard version of \ac{DBMC-aNOMAly} including Algorithm~\ref{alg:threshold} and~\ref{alg:wcam}.
+Overall, the improvement in $P_\mathrm{e,sys}$ is relatively minor, especially compared to the improvement between the algorithm with and without \ac{WCAM}, as shown in Fig.~\ref{fig:delayBound}.
+The $N_{\mathrm{TX},i}$ feedback mechanism introduces significant complexity.
+Therefore, we conclude that in the considered scenario, the performance benefits do not justify the added complexity and effort compared to the standard version of \ac{DBMC-aNOMAly} including Algorithms~\ref{alg:threshold} and~\ref{alg:wcam}.